Where is the court located?

 What should I expect from the security screening process?

 Providing a safe environment at the Reno Municipal Court is considered a high priority.
 Visitors to the court are required to enter through a metal detector and all briefcases, backpacks, purses, etc. will go through an X-ray machine.
 All weapons such as mace, knives, guns, and any other object that could be construed as a dangerous weapon (i.e., small hand tools such as screwdrivers) will be confiscated and retained by court security personnel until the individual exits the building.
 Surveillance cameras are mounted at various locations around and throughout the courthouse.
-Court security is comprised of court security officers who are supervised by the Chief Marshal.
 The courtrooms are protected by marshals who are trained police officers.
-Any questions or concerns regarding court security should be directed to Chief Marshal at 775-334-2464.
+Any questions or concerns regarding court security should be directed to Court Security at 775-334-2464.